Peppa Pig: Production and airing

 In the United Kingdom, the first series of 52 five-minute episodes began on Channel 5 on 31 May 2004.
 Lily Snowden-Fine starred as Peppa.
 The second series of 52 episodes began on Channel 5 on 4 September 2006, with Cecily Bloom voicing Peppa, among other cast changes.
 The first special, "Peppa's Christmas", was the first episode to feature Harley Bird as the voice Peppa, starting at only five years old.
 The third series started telecasting on Channel 5's preschool-targeted block Milkshake! on 4 May 2009 with Harley Bird as Peppa.

 In the United States, the series first aired as part of Cartoon Network's Tickle-U preschool programming block from 22 August 2005 to 2007.
 For these airings, the show was redubbed with American actors.
 There were no other official releases of this dub, and every US airing since 2008 uses the original British soundtrack.
-It moved to Noggin the same year as part of Noggin Presents, a series of interstitial shorts aired in between full shows.
+The series moved to Noggin the same year as part of Noggin Presents, a series of interstitial shorts aired between full-length shows.
 Since February 2011, the series has aired as a half-hour show with 5 segments per broadcast on Nick Jr. in the US (though for some episodes containing specials, like "Golden Boots" and "Around the World with Peppa", only 3 segments are used).
-As of 2025, there are 9 series (and 5 standalone specials) of the programme.
+As of 2025, there are nine series (and five standalone specials) of the programme.

 Peppa Pig is animated using CelAction2D.
-It was originally produced by Astley Baker Davies, and later on, Entertainment One.
-As of series 8, Karrot Animation and Hasbro Entertainment produce the show.
+It was originally produced by Astley Baker Davies, and, later on, Entertainment One.
+As of series eight, Karrot Animation and Hasbro Entertainment produced the show.